 The standard version described in the step-by-step above.
 Standing requires more core engagement to keep your torso stable, which makes it a slightly harder variation than seated.
 Once you can do 3 sets of 12 seated with good form, move to standing.

-Single-Arm Overhead Press (Intermediate)
+Single-Arm Overhead Press (Intermediate to Advanced)

 Related Exercises